AviatrixSystems/Docs/HowTos/DNSVPN.rst

    `Enabled ELB` option is No  .

 2. Create DNS Loadbalancers
    a.
-Go to OpenVPN®->Advanced->UDP Loadbalancer
+Go to OpenVPN® -> Advanced -> UDP Loadbalancer
    b.
 Click "+New" button

         i.
 Select cloud type and account (Currently only supported on AWS)